vintage perfume

 If you’re looking for a signature scent that’s as wonderful today as it was decades ago, journey through our list below, curated based on user reviews, and top ratings on Amazon.
 We also spoke with Dan Terry, creative director of Oo La Lab, a perfume making fragrance lab based in Dubai and Singapore, who shared insights into why vintage perfumes are back, and what ingredients give them a nostalgic twist.

-Don’t forget to become a Prime member to get your favourite one as early as tomorrow, and check out other Beauty Week discounts.
+Don’t forget to become a Prime member to get your favourite one as early as tomorrow.

 1. Best Overall: Chanel No. 5